What are Bunions?

 Depending on the size of the enlargement, misalignment of the toe, and pain experienced, conservative treatments may not be adequate to prevent progressive damage from bunions.
 In these cases, bunion surgery, known as a bunionectomy, may be advised to remove the bunion and realign the toe.

 Interested in Bunion Treatment?
-Call Podiatry Associates in Toronto, Whitby, and Mississauga, ON to schedule an appointment with one of our podiatrist today!
+Call Podiatry Associates in Brantford, Whitby, and Mississauga, ON to schedule an appointment with one of our podiatrist today!